peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public PeterO.Mail.MediaTypeBuilder RemoveParameter(
         string name);

   Removes a parameter from this builder object.
 Does nothing if the parameter's name doesn't exist.

  <b>Parameters:</b>

  * <i>name</i>:  Name of the parameter to remove.
 The name is compared using a basic case-insensitive comparison.
-(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to lower case.).

 <b>Return Value:</b>

  This instance.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
  The parameter  <i>name</i>
  is null.

 <a id="SetParameter_string_string"></a>